Ultra-Fem Shishihara-kun

 Ultra-Fem Shishihara-kun (女子力高めな獅子原くん, Joshiryoku Takamena Shishihara-kun) is a Japanese manga series written and illustrated by Mii Aimai.
 It began serialization on Comic Smart's Ganma! website in September 2019.
-As of September 2025, Ichijinsha has released ten volumes.
+As of April 2026, Ichijinsha has released eleven volumes.

 Publication

 Written and illustrated by Mii Aimai, the series originated as a one-shot released in August 2019.
 The one-shot was turned into a full series, which began serialization on Comic Smart's Ganma! website on September 8, 2019.
-As of September 2025, Ichijinsha has collected the series' individual chapters into ten tankōbon volumes.
+As of April 2026, Ichijinsha has collected the series' individual chapters into eleven tankōbon volumes.

 Mangamo is publishing the series in English digitally.